daminipchrysanthemum-tech/partyrock-data-analysis/README.md

 ---

 ## 📊 Key Findings

-- **PM10** is the most volatile pollutant, swinging 30+ µg/m³ day-over-day (41.5% volatility)
-  — driven by traffic, wind-blown dust, and construction activity
+- **PM10** is the most volatile pollutant, swinging 30+ µg/m³ day-over-day (41.5% volatility) — driven by traffic, wind-blown dust, and construction activity
-- **Peak pollution** occurs at **5:00 PM** for PM10, aligning with evening rush hour traffic patterns
+- **Peak pollution** occurs at **5:00 PM** for PM10, which aligns with evening rush-hour traffic patterns
-- **January 1, 2026** was the worst air quality day — PM2.5 spiked 4.37 standard deviations
-  above normal, likely from New Year's fireworks and overnight atmospheric accumulation
+- **January 1, 2026** was the worst air quality day — PM2.5 spiked 4.37 standard deviations above normal, likely from New Year's fireworks and overnight atmospheric accumulation
 - **NO2** showed the highest percentage volatility (53%), suggesting strong weekend vs. weekday traffic pattern effects
 - Gaseous pollutants (CO, NO2, O3, SO2) remained well within safe ranges throughout the period
 - Particulate matter is the **dominant air quality concern** at this location

+> 📄 Full analysis with detailed question responses in [`findings/analysis-summary.md`](./findings/analysis-summary.md)

 ---